zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_sql_by_url
         \-- db_cache_page - create an SQL statement to retrieve a cached html page by url from the database
     \-- load_sql_by_user
-        \-- change_log_list - create an SQL statement to retrieve the changes done by the given user
+        \-- change_log_list - create an SQL statement to retrieve the overwrites done by the given user
     \-- load_sql_by_ip_addresses
         \-- ip_range - create an SQL statement to retrieve the ip range from the database
 \-- im- and export